RePAIRProject/AAFR/demo.md

 It may take a while (depending on computer).
 The segmentation step is the slowest at the moment, and it may take some minutes.
 The runtime changed a lot on different computers, from some minutes to almost half an hour.

+This is done for one object (two parts) but everything is configured to accept lists of data, so that it can be run on a batch of data

 This will create an output folder, whose name is decided in `configs/assemble_cfg.py`, as:
 ```python